-Australia Pacific LNG awarded Laing O’Rourke a major multi-million dollar contract to build gas processing plants and associated infrastructure as part of the first phase of development of its CSG to LNG Project.
+Australia Pacific LNG awarded Laing O’Rourke the $1.4 billion contract to build gas processing plants and associated infrastructure to support its CSG to LNG Project.

-The gas processing plants at Condabri, Orana, Reedy Creek, Combabula and Eurombah Creek are an integral part of the project, processing the raw natural gas produced from the gas fields ready for delivery to the main transmission pipeline for export to domestic and global markets.
+The gas processing plants at Condabri (x3), Orana, Reedy Creek and Combabula are an integral part of the project, processing the raw natural gas produced from the gas fields ready for delivery to the main transmission pipeline for export to domestic and global markets.

 Construction on the three Condabri sites commenced in July 2012, with completion across all sites expected by the end of 2014.